The Harmonic Quantum Szil\'ard Engine: Introduction

-Although the foregoing analyses resolve any thermodynamic paradoxes, they suffer from the shortcoming of being entirely classical -- clearly unrealistic when referring to the position measurement manipulations of a single atom.
-A quantum version of Szil\'ard's original atom-in-a-box model can be realized as a one-dimensional non-relativistic quantum particle of mass $m$ confined by a symmetric potential $V(q)$ to a finite region of space.
-The quantum dynamics are described by the Hamiltonian \be \hat{H}=\frac{\hat{p}^2}{2m}+V(\hat{q})\,, \ee where $V(\pm\infty)=\infty$, and the particle is taken to be in a thermal state.
-The demon then quasi-statically inserts a thin barrier (modeled by a time-dependent potential) into the center of the well, and performs a strong projective measurement on the particle's position to determine whether it is located to the left or right of the partition.
-With this information the demon can extract work from the setup.
-The demon can be considered either as an external ``observer'' or itself a quantum system with internal states that couples to the atom.
-In either case, the act of measurement involves an irreversible collapse of the wavefunction.
+Although the foregoing analyses resolve any thermodynamic paradoxes, they suffer from the shortcoming of being entirely classical, which is clearly unrealistic when referring to the position measurement of a single atom.
+A quantum version of Szil\'ard's original atom-in-a-box model can be realized with a one-dimensional non-relativistic quantum particle of mass $m$ confined by a symmetric potential $V(q)$, $q$ being the particle's position, to a finite region of space.
+The quantum dynamics are described by the Hamiltonian \be \hat{H}=\frac{\hat{p}^2}{2m}+V(\hat{q})\,, \ee where $V(\pm\infty)=\infty$, $p$ is the particle's momentum, and the particle is taken to be in a thermal state.
+The demon then quasi-statically inserts a thin barrier (modeled by a time-dependent potential) at the center of the well, and performs a strong projective measurement\cite{basdevant2002quantum} on the particle's position to determine whether it is located to the left or right of the partition.
+With this information, the demon can extract work from the setup.
+The demon can be considered either as an external ``observer,'' or itself a quantum system with internal states that couples to the atom.
+In either case, the act of measurement involves an irreversible collapse of the wave function.
+Transitioning to a quantum treatment opens up some additional foundational issues that have been addressed both theoretically\cite{ElouardEtAl17,AshrafiEtAl20} and experimentally\cite{Pekola15}.
+Here, however, we sidestep these subtleties and present a basic pedagogical treatment of a quantum Szil\'ard engine that more closely parallels Szilard’s original concept.

-The case of the infinite square well potential was studied in detail~\cite{2018PhR...755....1Z} by Zurek.
-While instructive, this analysis suffers from being unnecessarily complicated, involving several approximations.
-A more elegant model that captures the same essential physical processes is obtained by replacing the box (square well potential) with a harmonic oscillator potential $V(q) = \frac{1}{2}m\omega^2q^2$, for which the partition function of the particle can be obtained exactly and all the relevant thermodynamic quantities immediately extracted.
+The case of the infinite square well potential was studied in detail by Zurek.\cite{2018PhR...755....1Z} An elegant model that captures the same essential physical processes is obtained by replacing the box (i.e. the square well potential) with a harmonic oscillator potential, of angular frequency $\omega$, $V(q)=~\frac{1}{2}m\omega^2q^2$, for which the partition function of the particle can be obtained exactly, and all the relevant thermodynamic quantities immediately extracted.
 The aim of this work is to describe this improved version in detail.
+Similar work involving Landauer's principle for a quantum particle in a harmonic well can be found in Ref.~\citenum{Klaers19}, though in a context divorced from the Szil\'ard engine.
+The quantum dynamics involved in the insertion of a barrier was studied in Ref.~\citenum{BaekEtAl16}.
+Further work on Landauer's principle in the classical, semi-classical, and quantum regimes of the Szil\'ard engine can be found in Ref.~\citenum{AshrafiEtAl20}.